-The 2021 point count surveys were conducted at the same sites used in the 2012-2020 surveys.
+The 2022 point count surveys were conducted at the same sites used in the 2012-2021 surveys.
 The three sites were originally selected based on the different types of shrubland in addition to forest and field habitats (Table 1 and Figure 1).

-Site Description Site 1 Field with periodic mowing, forested perimeter Site 2 Field, shrubland and forest on perimeter Site 3 Shrubland created by irregular mowing of the field, a meadow, and forest
+Description Field with periodic mowing, forested perimeter Field, shrubland and forest on perimeter Shrubland created by irregular mowing of the field, a meadow, and forest

-Table 1: Lawton Farm point count site habitat descriptions 2021.
+Table 1: Lawton Farm point count site habitat descriptions 2022.

 Figure 1: Point count sampling sites at Lawton Farm, Scituate, Rhode Island in 2020.
-These sites are the same as the point counts conducted from 2012-2019.
+These sites are the same as the point counts conducted from 2012-2022.

 Site 1: The first survey site was in the central portion of the property on the edge of Field 1 (Figure 1; 41.75792° N, -71.55652° W, Figure 2).
 The field was bordered by small patches of shrubland to the north and west.
 This site included a hedgerow of mature trees which was removed in 2012 to connect Fields 1 and 2 to improve habitat for bobolink and other grassland bird species.
 The eastern portion of the shrubland was dominated by multiflora rose (Rosa multiflora), which transitioned into a small herbaceous wetland to the west.
 To the north of the shrubland was a small area of forest where red maple (Acer rubrum) and white ash (Fraxinus americana) are the dominant species.
 To the east and south of the sampling site was Field 1, which is mowed every other year to maintain grassland habitat; mowing occurs in September to prevent disturbance of nesting birds.
 The hay bales are sold as construction hay.
+Bluebird nesting boxes have been maintained in this field in over the last 3 years.